So, how is your event doing with digital?

 Event Specific Digital Analytics

-We think that there is a category of analytics that is more important than anything else for events.
+We believe there is a category of analytics that is more important than anything else for events.
 We call it Event Specific Digital Analytics.

 These metrics only apply to events.
 They’re not as straightforward to track, but they are the most valuable.